jt196/vanilla-cookbook/README.md

 1. Clone the repo and the recipe-ingredient-parser submodule: `git clone --recursive https://github.com/jt196/recipe-manager-prisma.git`
 2. Install the base packages: `npm i`
-3. Create the folders for the static photos/imports and the db
+3. Create the folders for the uploads and the db
+   - uploads/imports
-   - uploads/
+   - uploads/images
    - prisma/db
-4. Move the .paprikarecipes file into the import folder.
-If you have one already, move the categories.json file there, if you don't it should be created if you're polling the Paprika API.
+4. Generate the Prisma client and types (is this typescript?): `npx prisma generate`
 5. Add your admin user details and Paprika log in details to the .env.template file.
 6. Rename this to .env, or just run `cp .env.example .env` in the root of the project.
-7. `npx prisma migrate dev --name init`
+7. Build the DB: `npx prisma migrate deploy`
-8. Generate the Prisma client and types (is this typescript?): `npx prisma generate`
+8. Seed the DB: `npx prisma db seed`

 # Getting Started with Docker